 - ESSENTIAL NUTRIENTS – A balanced mix to feed your ficus that promotes strong root structure, growth and overall better health.
 Provides the proper nutrients to grow your small fiddleleaf or audrey ficus into a giant!

-- FOR GREEN GLOSSY LEAVES – Effective for all ficus varieties, indoors and outdoors, this easy to use formula promotes leaves that gloss and shine.
+- FOR VIBRANT GLOSSY LEAVES – Effective for all ficus varieties, indoors and outdoors, this easy to use formula promotes leaves that gloss and shine.
 Delivers the essential nutrients your plants crave that’s lacking from standard organic soil mixes in pots and planters.

 - GENTLE, STEADY FEEDING – A great alternative to liquid fertilizers that can cause overwatering, our fertilizer pellets added to your plant pot gradually feed with every watering, protecting your delicate houseplant from fertilizer burns and too much water.